 If a motor vehicle accident happens, many things take place.
-For example, occupants may fly from a window with extreme velocity.
+For example, during a collision, vehicle occupants may fly from a broken or smashed out their nearest window with extreme velocity.
 Compare the figures.
 Passengers who remain in a car during a crash have a higher chance of living.

 You had better believe it.
 Different types of ejections happen like partial or total ejections.
 And whether partial or complete, critical injuries occur.
 So imagine a driver or passenger gets ejected through a side window at high speed.

 But let's say they get stuck.
 So at this point, the body is partway out.
 The person is hanging halfway at the waist.
 And if the car rolls over, or gets smashed, that person will be hurt or killed, right?
 This injury or fatality may happen in a side impact or a rollover crash.